Carlos Correa Player Props: Twins vs. Rays

 Carlos Correa At The Plate

-- Correa has driven home a run in 15 games this season (30.6%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on two occasions..
+- Correa has had an RBI in 15 games this year (30.0%), including seven multi-RBI outings (14.0%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.